oninoni/PDG_Utilities/Localisation Tools/README.txt

-CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL                                                                  CONFIDENTIAL CONFIDENTIAL        For distribution only to members of the PDG.
+CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL                                                                  CONFIDENTIAL CONFIDENTIAL    For distribution only to members of the PDG and Oninoni.
 CONFIDENTIAL CONFIDENTIAL                                                                  CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL CONFIDENTIAL